s0me0ther/btc-e.com-chat-expander/README.md

 - expanded not able to use user options correct

 ## todolist:
-- make resizable when enlarged
 - option for opacity when enlarged
 - option for smiley replacement (right now btc-e doesnt show the images)
+- option to reset all chat expander variables

 ## donate if u like
 * Bitcoin: 18T2ayBngGrnadkpYeiAdBtze5jtTFAg52